chenxuan0000/vue-seamless-scroll/README.md

 ## Cares
 I will create a js seamless scrolling plug-in project in the near future.

+## 注意
+If you want js to scroll seamlessly (without dependencies) you can switch to here.[seamscroll](https://github.com/chenxuan0000/seamless-scroll)。

 ## License
-vue-simple-spinner is open source and released under the [MIT License](LICENSE).
+vue-seamless-scroll is open source and released under the [MIT License](LICENSE).